Bookings API

 Seller-level and buyer-level permissions

 Seller-level permissions grant an application full visibility into a seller's calendar and they enable full control of the seller's bookings.
+A seller must have a subscription to Appointments Plus or Premium to use this feature.

-With seller-level permissions, the following can happen:
+With seller-level permissions, your application can do the following:

-With buyer-level permissions, the following can happen:
+With buyer-level permissions, your application can do the following:

 • An application cannot create double bookings for the user or create a booking outside the seller's regular business hours.